 I conduct an online hiring experiment with a geographically representative U.S. sample, where White employers decide whether to hire White, Black, and Hispanic workers.
 In the experiment, guided by a Bayesian framework featuring asymmetric updating and multiple worker groups, I manipulate the worker groups available for hire.
 I employ the experiment first to identify and compare biases in beliefs about productivity and hiring against Black and Hispanic workers.
 I then investigate whether hiring experiences with Black (Hispanic) workers have positive or negative spillovers on beliefs about productivity and the hiring of Hispanic (Black) workers, and whether the answer differs by minority.
 Results from the experiment show that employers are biased against both Black and Hispanic workers, with the bias being stickier for Hispanic workers.
 I find positive hiring spillovers from Hispanic to Black workers only: while employers are more likely to hire Black workers after hiring experiences with Hispanic workers, the converse is not true.
 I provide suggestive evidence that the latter finding is driven by a more pronounced bias against Hispanic workers.

-We examine the impact of an intervention targeting all economics majors at a large public university, designed to provide encouragement during challenging periods in the semester.
-We randomly selected students who would receive six weekly emails on behalf of the department of economics during the latter half of the Fall 2021 semester.
-Drawing insights from studies in social psychology, we designed the emails with the aim of enhancing students' sense of belonging and academic support, while providing information about resources available to students.
-In addition, for a subsample of the treated students, each email also featured a peer role models, i.e., a former student who had recently graduated from the same university.
-We chose the role models to be primarily women and Hispanic.
-A third treatment group also received an encouragement message from the featured role model.
-We find evidence of a positive impact of the encouragement emails on women's academic performance, notably driven by under-represented minority (URM) women.
+Many university students, particularly those from under-represented and marginalized backgrounds, struggle to persist and thrive in fields where they remain a minority, often due to lower levels of belonging and perceived support.
+We examine the impacts of a light-touch intervention designed to provide encouragement during academically and emotionally challenging periods of the semester.
+Randomly selected students received six weekly emails on behalf of their department during the latter half of the Fall 2021 semester.
+Drawing on insights from social psychology, the emails aimed to foster belonging, self-efficacy, and a growth mindset, while also offering information about support resources.
+In addition, the emails sent to a subsample of the treated students featured peer role models who recently graduated from the same university, and an encouragement message from them.
+We find evidence of a positive impact of the encouragement emails on women's academic performance, with the impacts being larger for under-represented minority (URM) women.
 Our analysis of mechanisms points at improvements in URM women's growth mindset and emotional well-being.
-These results underscore the critical role of a supportive learning environment in promoting academic success, particularly among students from traditionally marginalized backgrounds.
+These findings highlight the importance of a supportive academic environment in advancing the success of students from under-represented minority groups.

 I employ an online hiring experiment to study the short- and long-term effects of different hiring policies that could be used to incentivize the hiring of Hispanic workers.
 In particular, I contrast a hiring quota that imposes 50 percent of hired workers are Hispanic, an “extra-hire” policy that allows employers to hire an extra worker (of any race or ethnicity) if they meet a 50 percent quota of Hispanic workers, and an extreme 100 percent quota that forces employers to only hire Hispanic workers.
 While the 50 percent quota and extra-hire policies have similar effects on the hiring of Hispanic workers after they are lifted, lasting improvements in beliefs are only observed with the extra-hire policy.
 On the contrary, the 100 percent quota backfired and increased biases in hiring against Hispanic workers.